deckarep/dungeon-rush/README.md

 * All original development was done on Apple MacOS Silcon, contributions are welcome for other OSes.
 * The game has some multi-player networking code, I don't care about it at the moment so it's not started.
 * It's very possible this manual port has introduced a bug or two, the game needs to be well tested.

+## Future ideas
+* Introduce heroes that have innate abilities like a Frost Hero that is immune to cold attacks and is able to dish out there own cold attacks.
+Or a Fire Hero that can't be frozen.
+Yeah, dumb shit like that.
+  * This would make the game a little more interesting because you can pick up cerrtain heroes as part of the strategy to help you cope with the certain level.
+* Introduce themed levels, like a frost level where most or all baddies are cold-based.
+* Introduce upgrades along the way, pick up treason, loot upgrade your heroes.